Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-only-expanding-slider.md

 </div>
 ```

-Nothing fancy a container (optional) and a slider `div` with 5 slide `divs` inside, each slide contains a image in this case.
+Nothing fancy, a container (optional) and a slider `div` with five slides `divs` inside.
+Each slide contains an image in this case.

-Now for the CSS we use the following:
+Now for the CSS, we use the following:

 ```css
 .container {